addict67/discord_nft_history/README.md

 ## Commands

-- add [ADDRESS]: Adds a new address to the bot's listening pool
+- add [ADDRESS]: Adds a new address to the pool
-- remove [ADDRESS]: Removes a registered address from the bot's listening pool
+- remove [ADDRESS]: Removes a registered address from the pool
-- list: Lists the registered address in the bot's listening pool
+- list: Lists the registered addresses in the pool